What is an interest rate floor?

 In each case the borrower effectively pays for an interest rate cap by simultaneously selling an interest rate floor.
 The cap protects the borrower if interest rates rise.
 But the adverse floor exposes the borrower to risks if interest rates fall.

-The borrower may offset the adverse floor by buying a borrower floor.
-The strategy effectively transforms collared loans or fixed rate loans into capped floating rate loans.
+The borrower may offset the adverse floor by buying a favourable floor.
+The strategy effectively transforms collared loans or fixed rate loans into capped loans.

-With a capped loan, the borrower pays the floating rate or the capped rate, whichever is the cheaper.
+With a capped loan, the borrower pays the floating rate or the cap rate, whichever is the cheaper on each applicable interest payment date.

 Collared loans